cleobis/OmniFocus/README.md

 # toggle_project_status.omnifocusjs
 Move projects between active, background, and on hold folders, changing status, but not moving window to new location.

+# obsidian-page.omnifocusjs
+Create or open an Obsidian page for the selected project.